nuxt-community/sentry-module/docs/content/en/sentry/options.md

 <alert type="info">

-  Sentry documentation strongly recommends reducing the `tracesSampleRate` value from the default 1.0.
-It should be between 0.0 and 1.0 (percentage of requests to capture).
+  The `tracesSampleRate` value can be between 0.0 and 1.0 (percentage of requests to capture) and Sentry documentation strongly recommends reducing the value from the default 1.0.

 </alert>